0xdefaceme/whitepaper/README.md

 ## Conclusion

-We propose 0xdeface protocol, a standard to fairly settle Ethereum smart contracts in case of vulnerabilities and a path towards making contract attacking a worthwhile occupation and a positive-sum game.
+We propose 0xdeface, a fair and secure protocol to settle Ethereum smart contracts in case of vulnerabilities and a path towards making contract attacking a worthwhile occupation and a positive-sum game.